 Leguminous plants are those which produce pods and seeds.
 These constitute different types of dal’s e.g.) tur dal, masoor dal, mug dal etc. They are an integral part of a typical Indian diet.
-They are good sources of carbohydrates, fibre and proteins and also have good nutritional value like calcium, potassium, zinc, folate, iron and vitamins.
+They are good sources of carbohydrates, fiber, and proteins and also have good nutritional value like calcium, potassium, zinc, folate, iron, and vitamins.
 These are easy to cook and can be prepared in different ways with just a base of onions, tomatoes, ginger and garlic paste.
 When we do not have any vegetables, legumes act as a standard backup in our meals.

 Some important health benefits of legumes: